roy705051/Airport-Portal/README.md

 ![Screenshot 2023-07-15 082249](https://github.com/roy705051/Airport-Portal/assets/118226807/3606e5f6-85ab-47b9-bee8-c508409ac1b0)

 #Sign in page
-we have login page in which person can sign in and use our website.
+We have login page in which person can sign in and use our website.

 Screen shot :
 ![Screenshot 2023-07-15 074925](https://github.com/roy705051/Airport-Portal/assets/118226807/0fece15d-05b8-4ebe-81f0-b5ce489a3c80)